 The Wellness Center's Mental Health Services offers a variety of services and interventions to students who are currently enrolled at UCCS.
-Students are charged very affordable fees for counseling services.
+Students have access to the services for free for the first three visits and thereafter are charged very affordable fees for counseling services.
 As a way to address developmental needs, provide preventive information and enhance the quality of campus life, the Wellness Center conducts workshops on topics such as acquaintance rape, healthy relationships, study skills and stress management.
 Please refer to the following website for further information: https://recwellness.uccs.edu/mental-health-services.
-Counseling appointments can be made by calling the Wellness Center at (719) 255-4444 or by coming to the Recreation and Wellness Center in person.
+Counseling appointments can be made by calling the Wellness Center at (719) 255-4444 or by coming to the Wellness Center in person.
 Normal clinical service hours are 8am-5pm, Monday-Friday.